hazzelnuts/ntfy-for-delphi/README.md

 Ntfy for Delphi it's an open source project under the MIT license.
 Feel free to use or contribute!

 ## ⚠ Observations
 For the moment this library uses OpenSSL and is necessary to have it in the executable's folder.
-Plannings for implementing future versions which supports NetHttp are being under analyses.
+Plannings for implementing future versions which supports NetHttp are under development.